timm/tested/docs/onMaths101.md

 - and if the name ends with "-" or "+" then its a goal we want to minimize or maximize
   - and for such items, we'll set "w" to 1.

-We'll need a factor that can take a list of names name produce a list of NUMs or SYMs.
+We'll need a factory that can take a list of names name produce a list of NUMs or SYMs.
 E.g.

 ```
 list of names      call                 weight    goal?